kubiGamer6000/gemini-video-recognition-api/README.md

 }
 ```

-#### Process Video
+#### Process Video (Synchronous)

 ```http
 POST /api/process-video
 ```

-Processes a video from a URL using Google Gemini.
+Processes a video from a URL using Google Gemini. **⚠️ Warning: This endpoint can timeout for videos longer than ~60 seconds.
+Use the async endpoints below for longer videos.**

 **Headers:**